- FPGAs iCE40 series for a small form factor.

 IP cores: ADC_RX, PI/PID controller, PWM, 2p2z compensator, 3p3z compensator, LPF, power calculation

-We develop advanced AC/DC converters for a wide range of power applications by leveraging the power of FPGAs to create cascaded, high-power, and robust solutions beyond traditional microcontrollers' capabilities.
+We develop advanced AC/DC converters for a wide range of power applications and create cascaded, high-power, and robust systems beyond traditional microcontrollers' capabilities.

-Our solution includes the essential building blocks for the operation of AC/DC converters, such as an ADC IP core for receiving data from electrical circuits, a circuit for precise current and voltage control, and an IP core for generating PWM signals.
+Our solution includes the essential building blocks for the operation of AC/DC converters, such as an analogue-to-digital converter (ADC) to receive data from electrical circuits, a circuit to precisely control current and voltage, and an IP core to generate PWM signals.

-Additionally, we employ a PFC IP core for power factor correction, ensuring optimal performance and efficiency.
-By utilising FPGAs, our AC/DC converters provide a level of precision and performance that is unmatched by traditional solutions, allowing businesses to achieve greater efficiency and cost savings.
+Additionally, we employ a PFC IP core which enables power factor correction and ensures optimal performance and efficiency.
+By utilising high-performance logic FPGAs, our AC/DC converters provide a level of precision and performance that is unmatched by traditional solutions, allowing businesses to achieve greater efficiency and cost savings.

 DC/DC for solar power systems